Power pop: 1970s–1980s: Commercial peak and decline

-Ultimately, the groups with the best-selling records were Cheap Trick, the Knack, the Romantics, and Dwight Twilley, whereas Shoes, the Records, the Nerves, and 20/20 only drew cult followings.
+Ultimately, the groups with the best-selling records were Cheap Trick, the Knack, the Romantics, Tommy Tutone and Dwight Twilley, whereas Shoes, the Records, the Nerves, and 20/20 only drew cult followings.
 Writing for Time in 1978, Jay Cocks cited Nick Lowe and Dave Edmunds as "the most accomplished purveyors of power pop", which he described as "the well-groomed stepbrother of punk rock".
 Edmunds was quoted: "Before the New Wave [...]
 There was no chance for the little guy who buys a guitar and starts a band.
 What we're doing is kids' music, really, just four-four time and good songs."
 Cheap Trick became the most successful act in the genre's history thanks to the band's constant touring schedule and stage theatrics.
 According to Andrew Earles, the group's "astonishing acceptance in Japan (documented on 1979's At Budokan) and hits 'Surrender' and 'I Want You To Want Me,' the Trick took power pop to an arena level and attained a degree of success that the genre had never seen, nor would ever see again."

 The biggest chart hit by a power pop band was the Knack's debut single, "My Sharona", which topped the Billboard Hot 100 chart for six weeks in August–September 1979.
 However, the song's ubiquitous radio presence that summer spawned a popular and critical backlash against the band, which in turn led to a backlash against the power pop genre in general.
 Once the Knack failed to maintain their commercial momentum, record companies generally stopped signing power pop groups.
 Most bands of the 1970s milieu broke up in the early 1980s.